YINI-lang/YINI-spec/YINI-Specification.md

 It is recommended that there are no leading spaces or tabs, on the same line as the terminator.
 If there are comments after the marker, these SHOULD be ignored.

+After the document terminator, only whitespaces and comments are permitted.
+Any other content appearing after the terminator MUST result in an error.

 ### 3.6.
 Ignore / Disable Line
 A line that begins with a **double dash** (`--`) is treated as a **disabled line** and will be completely ignored by the YINI parser.
 Everything after `--` until the end of the line (`<NL>`) is disregarded — including any comments or syntactically valid members.